ReadyMouse/sub-manager/README.md

 - Crypto users hold $150B+ in stablecoins but have no native way to manage subscriptions
 - Subscriptions management ystems like Privacy.com with million of users is fiat-only
 - Current solutions require locking funds in escrow (poor UX) or manual monthly payments (friction) or streaming micro-payments like Hyperliquid
-- On-chain payment history is fully public, exposing sensitive subscription data
 - No unified dashboard exists to view all crypto-based subscriptions in one place
 - Recurring tax-deductable charitable donations via crypto (with on-chain proof)
 - Recurring peer-to-peer transcations (rent, allowance, savings accounts, etc.)

 **Our Solution:**
-SubChain enables users to create subscriptions using PYUSD (PayPal's stablecoin) through the ERC-20 allowance pattern—similar to giving a gym ACH authorization to auto-charge your bank account each month.
+SubChain enables users to create subscriptions using PYUSD (PayPal's stablecoin) through the ERC-20 allowance pattern to auto-off-ramp into PayPal.
 Money stays in the user's wallet until payment is due, preserving financial sovereignty while enabling the subscription economy.
-Chainlink Automation or Gelato Network monitors subscriptions and automatically triggers payments when due—truly "set and forget" recurring payments.
+Chainlink Automation or Gelato Network monitors subscriptions and automatically triggers payments from PYUSD -> PayPal account when due.
+Truly "set and forget" recurring payments.
 An Envio-powered indexer tracks all subscription events to provide a unified dashboard where users manage their subscriptions, view payment history, and receive balance warnings.
 Leveraging Hardhat's capibility to fork mainnet ETH for development.

 **Target Audience:** Crypto-native users who hold PYUSD and want to pay for subscriptions (Netflix, Spotify, SaaS tools, etc.) without linking traditional bank accounts or credit cards.

+## How It Works

+### PayPal-Enabled Subscription Flow:

+User's PYUSD Wallet
+    ↓ (Smart Contract Approval)
+House Coinbase PYUSD Account
+    ↓ (Zero-fee conversion - API triggered)
+House Coinbase USD Balance
+    ↓ (Coinbase API → PayPal withdrawal)
+House PayPal Business Account
+    ↓ (PayPal Payouts API)
+User's PayPal Account
+    ↓ (User automatically pays subscription) Subscription Renewed ✅

+The system enables users to pay for any PayPal-accepting subscription using their PYUSD.
+No subscription data is stored on-chain - the smart contract only handles payment approvals and transfers.

+### Digital Peer-to-Peer Option:

+Renter's PYUSD
+    ↓
+Smart Contract
+    ↓
+Landlord's PYUSD
+    ↓
+Rent gets paid ✅

 ## 🚀 Quick Start